-- 7.1.
-To support the Wildlife Delivery Plan, the "South Downs Nature Recovery Campaign "Help nature to #ReNature" was launched on 5th July.
-A collaboration between the South Downs National Park Trust and the SDNPA, this has three key aims: - to increase awareness of the 33% (13,000 ha) ambition; - to secure inward investment of at least £100m through public, private and charitable finance; and - to mobilise and inspire landowners, communities and the public to take action - 7.2.
+7.2 To support the Wildlife Delivery Plan, the campaign "Help Nature Renature" was launched on 5th July.
+A collaboration between the SD Trust and the SDNPA, this has three key aims:

+- to increase awareness of the 33% (13,000 ha) ambition; - to secure inward investment of at least $\pounds 100m$ through public, private and charitable finance; and - to mobilise and inspire landowners, communities and the public to take action

 The central proposition is captured in the "hero animation: The Night we Renatured the South Downs", and the campaign will initially run for 6 months, using both earned and paid promotion to reach a wide audience through multiple channels.
 It will direct people to a digital hub on the National Park website to find out more, donate, and to find resources to help them renature.